bytebase/bytebase.com-old/content/docs/en/get-started/quick-start.md

 title: 5 Mins Quick Start
 ---

 In this guide, you'll use **"Bytebase Test Suite"** to get familiar with the product in the quickest way.
-This suite includes one Bytebase <version></version> instance and two MySQL 8.0.29 instances.
+This suite includes one Bytebase %%bb_version%% instance and two MySQL 8.0.29 instances.
 The task here is to add `nickname` column to `employee` table for both dev and prod environments.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lav1JaaTLMc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>